Visa policy of Taiwan: Permanent residents of Hong Kong and Macau of Chinese nationality

 First time applicants not born in Hong Kong or Macau are also able to apply for Exit and Entry Permit online from 8 February 2017.
 Unlike those qualified for the no-fee Entry Permit or Entry and Exit Permit on arrival, the applicants are required to pay a processing fee of NT$600.
 The processing time is 5 business days.
 These visitors are required to hold their Hong Kong Permanent Identity Cards or Macau Permanent Resident Identity Cards, as well as their proof of previous visits to Taiwan, when applying for Exit and Entry Permits on arrival or the no-fee Entry Permits for subsequent visits.

 Since 1 January 2017, Hong Kong and Macau residents are able to apply for double-entry Entry Permits online, providing that they are entering Taiwan by cruise for at least one portion of their trip.

-To avoid the spread of nCoVirus, entry applications for Hong Kong and Macau residents are suspended from 7 February 2020 till 6 Nov 2022, from 7 Nov 2022 registered group tours are allowed entry for 15 days.
+Mainland Chinese travellers

-eVisa
+Chinese nationals with residency (hukou) in mainland China (including those who are non-permanent residents of Hong Kong or Macau and have relinquished their hukou in mainland China) require prior approvals from the Taiwanese government and are required to hold an Exit & Entry Permit Taiwan Republic of China (de facto e-visa) prior to traveling to Taiwan.
+As of October 2024, citizens of mainland China cannot visit the Taiwan Area for tourism unless they qualify for one of the exemptions: